OatsCG/Openmusic-Server-Specs/README.md

 ## Preliminary Info
 ### Database Structure and Best Practices
-Your database may or may not strictly conform to the Return Types, however to ensure consistency for openmusic users (especially when items are saved to a Library or Playlists), the following heuristics should be followed when returning data via server endpoints:
+Your database may or may not strictly conform to the Return Types, however to ensure consistency for openmusic users (especially when items are saved to a Library or Playlists), the following heuristics should be followed when returning data via server endpoints.
+Get familiar with the Return Types and Endpoints BEFORE creating your database and reading the heuristics.
 1. **Object IDs must be persistent.** The following abstract data should never change:
   * Track.TrackID
   * Album.AlbumID